mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 -------------------------------------------------------------------------------------------------------------------------

 <br>
-Change them in this 11_cinnamon.gschema.override file, and ensure you copy and paste the array directly from that file into function_resetcinnamenu in /usr/share/customscripts/z_login.sh. <br>
+Change them in /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override, and copy and paste the array from that file into <br>
+the function named function_resetcinnamenu in /usr/share/customscripts/z_login.sh. <br>
 Run again as su/sudo in a terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/
 <br>
 <br>